fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

 !!! note

-    If you find a mistake in the generated report, such as a parameter used in the analysis not being the one that is in the report or in the associated figures, please inform us thorugh [https://github.com/fticr-sms/Metabolomics_DataAnalysis_Pipeline/issues](https://github.com/fticr-sms/Metabolomics_DataAnalysis_Pipeline/issues).
+    If you find a mistake in the generated report, such as a parameter used in the analysis not being the one that is in the report or in the associated figures, please inform us through [https://github.com/fticr-sms/Metabolomics_DataAnalysis_Pipeline/issues](https://github.com/fticr-sms/Metabolomics_DataAnalysis_Pipeline/issues).
 We would greatly appreciate so we can iron out any loose ends and problems with the software.

 Parameter saving is a function that specifically aims to save the **currently used parameters** in the analysis for future use on another analysis.
 It is available at two different locations in the interface: at the end of the data pre-processing and pre-treatment stages and in the report generation page.
 The former only saves parameters regarding the data pre-processing and pre-treatment steps while the latter saves all currently used parameters in the software.
 Although most more significant parameters are saved, there are some that cannot be saved since they are very specific to the dataset currently under analysis.
 A few examples are the metadata columns selected or the control/test class used in Univariate Analysis.

 The idea behind parameter saving is that you can load in these parameters and the `Data Reading` page of the software to use in other posterior analysis.
-Furthermore, when loading in there are some parameters that might not be applicable to the current case such as the feature used in Normalization by a Reference Feature or the minimum number of samples used in data filtering.
+Furthermore, when loading in parameters, there are some parameters that might not be applicable to the current case such as the feature used in Normalization by a Reference Feature or the minimum number of samples used in data filtering.
 For these cases, a check will be made to see if they can be used and if not, the default value will remain.

 !!! warning

-    Some parameters are saved but should still always be adapted based on the dataset analyse.
+    Some parameters are saved but should still always be adapted based on the dataset analysed.
 A case and point is that of the number of components used for building PLS-DA models.
 This number highly affects the performance of the models and is characteristic of the dataset used.
-Thus it should always be adapted to the current dataset.
+Thus, it should always be adapted to the current dataset.
 Other parameters such as pre-treatment related can be used on a standard preferred pipeline independent of the dataset analysed.

 !!! info

-    Within the saved parameters, there are some that are saved based on what is currently present in the program and not what was originally used for the analysis: these are the methods used for the common and exclusive compound analysis, the minimum and maximum number of components used for optimization of the PLS-DA, the model performance evaluation metrice used, the dpi of the permutation figure and number of iterations used in the ROC analysis of the PLS-DA section (for both intensity treated data and BinSim treated data) and the model performance evaluation metrice used and the dpi of the permutation figure of the Random Forest section (for both intensity treated data and BinSim treated data).
+    Within the saved parameters, there are some that are saved based on what is currently present in the program and not what was originally used for the analysis: these are the methods used for the common and exclusive compound analysis, the minimum and maximum number of components used for optimization of the PLS-DA, the model performance evaluation metrice used, the dpi of the permutation figure and number of iterations used in the ROC analysis of the PLS-DA section (for both intensity treated data and BinSim treated data) and the model performance evaluation metrics used and the dpi of the permutation figure of the Random Forest section (for both intensity treated data and BinSim treated data).

 ## Closing and Resetting the Software